 The information below explains what electoral offences are and how you can report any illegal or suspicious activities.

 Woking Borough Council is working closely with Surrey Police to ensure that strict electoral procedures are in place in the lead up to and during the local elections.
-However, if you become aware that electoral offences are being committed, you should report it immediately, using the on-line form.

 Voters should be aware that the following activities are against the law: